 Simon Lindley was appointed Conductor of Sheffield Bach Choir in 2009 and, as such, is hugely enjoying the renewal of associations with the city where his grandmother was born – and lived until her marriage on 20 June 1916 – and in which two of his cousins have made their homes in more recent years.

 Dr Lindley served recently as Centenary President of Sheffield Organists’ and Choirmasters’ Association, founded in 1913.
-Simon is a former President of the Royal College of Organists and of the Incorporated Association of Organists.
-He is the long-serving Master of the Music at historic Leeds Minster [as the Parish Church of Saint Peter-at Leeds became on Sunday 2 September 2012], and Director of St Peter’s Singers, one of England’s finest chamber choirs – based at the Minster since its formation in 1977.
-He is also Conductor of Doncaster Choral Society, to which post he was appointed in Autumn of 2010 and Music Director of Overgate Hospice Choir, Halifax.
+President of the Campaign for the Traditional Cathedral Choir, Simon is a former President of the Royal College of Organists, of the Incorporated Association of Organists and of Leeds Organists’ Association.
+He is Organist Emeritus of Leeds Minster [where he served as Organist and Master of Music from 1975 until 2016] and Director of St Peter’s Singers, one of England’s finest chamber choirs – based at the Minster since its formation forty years ago in 1977.
+He is also Conductor of Doncaster Choral Society, to which post he was appointed in Autumn of 2010 and celebrates this year twenty years as Music Director of Overgate Hospice Choir, Halifax.

 In July 2012 an honorary doctorate of the University of Huddersfield was conferred upon Simon Lindley in recognition of his contribution to choral singing locally in Yorkshire, nationally and internationally.
 He also holds a doctorate of Leeds Metropolitan University and honorary fellowships from a number of musical institutions including the Royal School of Church Music, the Guild of Church Musicians and Leeds College of Music.